near/stakewars-iii/challenges/challenge5_submission.md

 ## Set up regular ping

-In order to keep your validator active you should peridically ping staking pool conract.
+In order to stay in the validator set you should peridically ping staking pool conract.
 Ping issues a new proposal and updates the staking balances and should happen at least once at epoch.

 You can do this manually: